-I paint signs in a variety of ways.
-Signs are very site specific and each job has it’s own individual things to consider.
-Whenever I first approach a potential sign, the size, colour, finish, the sign’s surroundings and overall longevity of the finished work are the main things I consider.
-The majority of the time it is best to paint on site, as the sign is usually best painted when all other logistical aspects of the sign are in place.
-If it is a smaller sign, for example and A-board or swing sign, this can be painted in my studio.
+I paint signs in a variety of ways and each job has it’s own individual things to consider.
+Whenever I first approach a potential sign, the size, colour, finish, surroundings and overall longevity of the finished work are the main things I consider.
+The majority of the time signs are painted on site, but if it’s a smaller sign, for example an A-board or swing sign, this can be painted in my studio.

 In terms of pricing a mural, it is dependent on many factors.
 Time schedule, level of detail, technical approach, materials, structural conditions are to name a few.
 So I would recommend getting a very good idea of the kind of mural you are after.
 If possible, gather some images that are similar in style to the kind of painting you are after.
-The best possible scenario is if you have a finished design, as this will allow me to give you a very detailed quote and provide me with all I need to start painting.
+The best possible scenario is if you have a finished design, as this will allow me to give you a detailed quote and provide me with all I need to start painting.
 If you would like me to supply a design, I would be happy to do so, but this will be at an extra cost.
 So it is good to be as decisive as possible when considering a mural.

 Reverse Glass Painting

 Gold leaf is used throughout the trade of sign making.
 It helps give an authentic traditional edge and can really help lift a signs appearance.

 Most surfaces can be painted on.
 If you have an idea that doesn’t necessarily fit within the confines of murals or signs, feel free to get in contact and we can discuss a possible solution.
 Examples of this kind of work could be; painting on furniture or a design painted on a wooden floor.
 I am a creative person and can adapt my skills/knowledge of paint, colour and composition to more unconventional ideas.